erkanyeter/demo_blog/packages/hmvc/releases/0.0.1/README.md

 * GET
 * UPDATE
 * DELETE
-* PUT ( When we use PUT method we provide data as string using third parameter instead of array. )
+* PUT ( When you use PUT method please send your $params as string to the second parameter. )

-#### $this->hmvc->setCache($time = 0 int);

-You can do cache for your static hmvc requests.
-When a hmvc request called the first time, the cache file will be written to your <kbd>app/cache</kbd> folder.
-You can learn more details about output caching in <kbd>docs/advanced/caching</kbd> section.

 #### $this->hmvc->setServer($key = '', $val = '');